MarkJB/Playwright/README.md

 What would I add next?

 The login page lists a number of different users that result in different UI behaviour such as a locked out user or glitch or other errors.
 We should try and test those.
-Some might be as simple as updating the test data for the existing login test ()
+Some might be as simple as updating the test data for the existing login test, but others would require dedicated tests.